charlescookey/Two_Cars/README.md

 ## Two_Cars
 This game is based off the "2 Cars" android game created by "Ketchapp".
-I decided to recreate it as a Desktop application as my Udacity C++ nanoDdegree CApstone Project.
+I decided to recreate it as a Desktop application as my Udacity C++ NanoDegree Capstone Project.
 This is what the game looks like when launched.

 <img src="images/gif.gif"/>